t-anc/GSP-Qbittorent-Gluetun-sync-port-mod/README.md

 ### Gluetun

-Since Gluetun 3.40, the API is now private and needs authentication.
+Since Gluetun 3.40, the API (called `Control server`, more details [here](https://github.com/qdm12/gluetun-wiki/blob/main/setup/advanced/control-server.md)) is now private and needs authentication.
 Users and permissions are declared in the `config.toml` file (More details in Gluetun's documentation [here](https://github.com/qdm12/gluetun-wiki/blob/main/setup/advanced/control-server.md#authentication)).

+As the mod is running in a container set with `network_mode: "service:gluetun"`, you don't need to publish Gluetun control server port (8000).
+The mod is calling the API from inside the container.

-To allow this mod to use it's API, you will need to declare an API Key to Gluetun.
+However to allow this mod to use it's control server, you will need to declare an API Key to Gluetun.

  - Start by generating an API Key.
 Any long and complicated string will do, but you can generate it using one of the following commands :
 ```bash